oordenesg/deep_learning_research_project/README.md

 - The One-Hot, Frequency and Target Mean encoding techniques were applied in the three categorical variables.
 - ML and DP Algorithms performance vary based on the way in which the categorical data is encoded.
 How the results vary according to these techniques.

-2.Oversampling
+2. Oversampling

--Unbalanced data set.
+- Unbalanced data set.
 The SMOTE oversampling technique was applied in the minority class (default customers).
--The goal was to prevent overfitting given the number of non-default customers.
+- The goal was to prevent overfitting given the number of non-default customers.

+3. 10-fold Crossvalidation

+- This process divided the dataset 10 into parts.
+Of all of them, 9 were used to train the model while the remaining set was used in the testing stage
+- The SMOTE oversampling technique was applied only within the training sets